The Renewables Revolution: A Good News Conference - London

 15.05 Solar PV initiatives - unlocking funding/funding opportunities

-Two initiatives being rolled out in conjunction with the GLA on behalf of the Mayor of London: Solar Together London, a collective home purchasing scheme, and a second initiative is a fully funded solar PV framework for social housing providers.
+Two initiatives being rolled out in conjunction with the GLA on behalf of the Mayor of London: Solar Together London, a group-buying scheme, and a second initiative is a fully funded solar PV framework for social housing providers.